PowerDNS/pdns/docs/manpages/pdnsutil.1.md

 import-zone-key *ZONE* *FILE* {**KSK**,**ZSK**}
 :    Import from *FILE* a full (private) key for zone called *ZONE*.
 The format
      used is compatible with BIND and NSD/LDNS. **KSK** or **ZSK** specifies the flags this key should have on import.
+Prints the id of the added key.

 remove-zone-key *ZONE* *KEY-ID*
 :    Remove a key with id *KEY-ID* from a zone called *ZONE*.